 Roles and Responsibilities of the Special Educational Needs Coordinator

-Mrs Fleming and the Governing Body has responsibility for the strategic development of the SEND policy and provision.
+Mrs Cox and the Governing Body has responsibility for the strategic development of the SEND policy and provision.
 Furthermore, in our school the SENCo:

 • co-ordinates the provision for and manages the responses to children’s special needs

 • acts as the link with external agencies and other support agencies, managing assessments and applications for placements, assessments and additional support